sjiaire/cr-site-natacha/content/houses/brand-new-kicukiro.md

 Outdoor, it has a pleasant patio, parking space and a flat backyard safe for kids’ play.

-This family-sized home is available for short term rentals with minimum stay of 1 week.
+This family-sized home is available for short term rentals with minimum stay of 1 month.

 - - -